- Download our Moving to Australia Guide (PDF)

 Eating out in Australia can also be pricey, especially in larger cities and popular tourist spots.
 That said, Australia’s diverse culinary scene also means there are options to suit a range of budgets.
 From upscale dining to food trucks and street food, there is something for everyone.

-Similarly, plenty of free or low-cost entertainment options, such as beaches, parks and hiking trails, take full advantage of Australia’s beautiful natural environment.
+Similarly, you can take full advantage of Australia’s beautiful natural environment with plenty of free or low-cost entertainment options, such as beaches, parks and hiking trails.

 Cost of education in Australia

-Expats moving to Australia with kids can rest easy in the knowledge that the public school system is reputable and, in many cases, cheap.
+If you’re moving to Australia with kids, you can rest easy in the knowledge that the public school system is reputable and, in many cases, affordable.
 However, in many states, temporary residence holders are required to pay tuition to enrol their children in the state system.

-For those who prefer to have their children enrolled in a private school or international school, tuition will naturally be required and will tend to be expensive.
+For those who prefer to send their children to one of Australia’s high-quality private or international schools, it is important to remember that tuition is required and tends to be expensive.

 Cost of healthcare in Australia

-Many expats living in Australia won’t be permanent residents and therefore won’t qualify for Medicare, the national universal health insurance coverage.
-Those who have waded through the red tape to obtain this documentation will, however, find that healthcare in Australia is of a high standard and affordable.
+Many expats living in Australia won’t be permanent residents and therefore won’t qualify for Medicare, the national public healthcare system.
+Those who have waded through the red tape to obtain this documentation will, however, be pleased to learn that public healthcare in Australia is affordable and of a high standard.

-Medicare is financed by individual tax deductions and allows permanent residents to take advantage of free comprehensive hospital care, as well as free or highly subsidised doctor’s consultations.
-Some expats may be formally required to prove to the Australian authorities that they are adequately covered by a minimum level of private health insurance to be granted their visa initially.
+Medicare is financed by taxes and allows permanent residents to take advantage of free comprehensive hospital care, as well as free or highly subsidised doctor’s consultations.

-Private healthcare costs in Australia can be expensive.
-Unfortunately, there is no way for temporary residents to escape these fees aside from forking out for private insurance, which can be costly.
+Private healthcare costs in Australia can be high.
+Unfortunately, there is no way for temporary residents to escape these fees aside from forking out for private insurance, which can be costly, but guarantees access to private care.

 Cost of living in Australia chart